Harshit07979/Mainflow/README.md

 # Mainflow
-# My Awesome Project
+# DATA ANALAYSIS Project

-Welcome to my awesome project!
-This repository contains code related to XYZ.
+Welcome to my data analysis project!
+This repository contains code related to detailed analysis.
 Feel free to explore and contribute.

-## Programming Languages

-- Python
-- Jupyter Notebook

  ## Index

 - Introduction
-- Installation
 - Usage
 - Contributing
 - License

+## INTRODUCTION
+-It is use as a guide to how to do detailed analysis.

+## Programming Languages

+- Python

+## IDE
+- Jupyter Notebook

+## CONTRIBUTING
+-If u like to contribute ,it will be appreaciated.

 ## Further Projects